Tou7and/audio-content-analysis/README.md

 # Audio Content Analysis
 A Flask application for analysing audio content on Youtube.

+# Setup
+1. Pull image from DockerHub: docker pull tou7and/audio-content-analysis
+2. ./scripts/run.sh
+3. The service should be running on localhost:5566 by default

 ## Tree
 ```
 ├── docker  :  Dockefiles